rickardbrannvall/tfhe_cardio/keys/README.md

 This is where keys are stored.
 Please generate with create_keys executable.

-Note that kley generation may take several hours (depending on parameters).
+Note that key generation may take several hours (depending on parameters).